vryy/4C/CONTRIBUTING.md

 ## Merging Changes into `master`

+To merge changes into `master`, a feature branch needs to satisfy these conditions:
+* Passing code check, e.g. no trailing white spaces, proper Doxygen style, ...
+* No build errors and passing all tests
+* Passing code inspection by one of your fellow developers

 ### Create a Merge Request

 When your changes are ready to be integrated into `baci`'s `master` branch,